abinit/abinit/doc/tutorial/compilation.md

 wget https://www.abinit.org/sites/default/files/packages/abinit-9.0.2.tar.gz
 ```

-In this case, we are using version 9.0.2 but you may want to download the
+Here we are using version 9.0.2 but you may want to download the
 latest production version to take advantage of new features and benefit from bug fixes.

 Once you got the tarball, uncompress it by typing: